impoteto/goduper/README.md

 add to path if you need to

-for example,do a cp thing-y on a gnu/linux system:
+for example,do a cp or mv thing-y on a gnu/linux system:

 `sudo cp goduper /usr/local/bin`